elliotttf/cattleguard/README.md

     This will have the effect of creating a per-user rate limit.
     default: `undefined`
 * `store` - A store to maintain the rate limit counts in.
-Must provide get and setmethods and _may_ provide a pexpire method with the following signatures:
+Must provide get and set methods and _may_ provide a pexpire method with the following signatures:
   * `get`: gets a value from the store.
     * `key` - The key for the rate limit information.
     * `callback` - A callback to execute after getting, parameters are err and limit where limit is the value for the key.
   * `set`: sets a value in the store.
     * `key` - The key for the rate limit information.
+    * `value` - The value to store.
-    * `callback` - A callback to execute after getting, parameters are err.
+    * `callback` - A callback to execute after setting, parameters are err.
   * `pexpire`: sets an expire time in milliseconds for a key.
     * `key` - The key for the rate limit information.
     * `expire` - Time in milliseconds before the key expires.